Dundee Cottages construction ramps up with completion date set in 2024

 SAVANNAH, Ga (WSAV) — Organizations who are making the Dundee Cottages project possible held an update meeting addressing where they are in the building process on Wednesday morning.

-The future of Savannah’s homeless population continues to get brighter thanks to the city Chatham Savannah Authority of the Homeless as progress is made on Dundee Cottages.
+The future of Savannah’s homeless population continues to get brighter thanks to the city and Chatham Savannah Authority of the Homeless.

 “This housing community is about people exiting homelessness,” Jennifer Dulong, executive director of Chatham Savannah Authority of the Homeless said.
 “This community will help actually 120 people in total.”

 Dundee Cottages is a part of the tiny home community called The Cove at Dundee.
-Being built to help get homeless families and people off the street and into shelters.
+These are being built to help get homeless families and people off the street and into shelter.
 The difference is, to qualify to live here individuals do not have to be disabled or have an income below Savannah’s average.
 All they will need is a referral.

 Alderwoman Linda Wilder-Bryan of District 3 said she hopes these types of projects can expand to other districts.